Oneo64/Auldworlde/Characters/Saga.md

 ## Personality
 Sága, like her father, is adventurous and curious.
 Normally, Sága wouldn't strike up conversation as fast and as eagerly as an extrovert would, but once she gets into a conversation, especially small talk, she becomes very talkative.

+Sága likes to tell stories, especially heroic sagas (hence her name) that she's read.
+When asked, her favorite types of sagas are those where the protagonist goes on a journey and experiences the wonders and horrors of the world outside of his home village.

 Sometimes, Sága tries to be independent to prove her worth, even if whatever she's going to do would be considered reckless by many.

-Sága sees Seyja as a role model.
+Sága sees Seyja as a role model and aspires to be as brave as her.

 ## Abilities
 ### Physicality
 Sága sports a sword and shield, but isn't very good at it.

 ### Language
-Sága speaks Oddarish as her native language.
+Sága's native language is Oddarish.